paquolalab/dRFEtools/README.md

     **Yields:**

-    -   int: number of redundant features
+    -   int: number of peripheral features

 8. Optimize lowess plot

     `plot_with_lowess_vline`

-    Redundant set selection optimization plot.
+    Peripheral set selection optimization plot.
 This will be ROC AUC for multiple classification (3+), NMI for binary classification, or R2 for regression.
-The plot returned has fraction and step size as well as lowess smoothed curve and indication of predicted redundant set.
+The plot returned has fraction and step size as well as lowess smoothed curve and indication of predicted peripheral set.

     **Args:**